rolbk/rolbk/content/aboutme.md

 My passion for technology is always with me.
 I've dived into loads of hardware and software projects, turning every corner of my apartment into a smart space.
 One of my proudest (and, okay, maybe a bit silly) achievements is my electrically extendable sofa that I can control with my phone.
 These personal projects are a blast and super educational, helping me learn new skills and broaden my knowledge.

-As I continue to pursue my passion for technology in both my personal and professional life, I'm always on the lookout for new challenges.
+I'm always on the lookout for new challenges.
 Eager to learn, grow, and share my experiences with others, my journey has been filled with ups and downs, but I wouldn't trade it for anything.
 I'm excited to see what the future holds and how technology will continue to shape our world.